 Slate-grey with a white, barred underside, the peregrine is our largest falcon and can reach speeds of up to 200km per hour during a ‘stoop’, as it hunts for pigeons, gulls and doves in mid-air.

 Listen out for the scream of a fox in the night – the fox’s loudest cry is so improbable, such a poor fit for its delicate frame, that it is regularly mistaken for a human victim of crime.
-Sometimes the protagonists lie facing each other like sphinxes, open-jawed and evocative with the ears; sometimes they are on their
+In fact, the unmistakeable scream is actually the vixen looking for a mate.

 Suburban fishkeepers are all too aware of the depredations of the heron.
 It forms nesting colonies in the heart of city parks and finds plenty of food in urban waterways.